Transfer from the MSc to the PhD

 - Submit the required documents with the required approvals.

 - Obtain final approval from the Graduate and Postdoctoral Studies Office of the Faculty of Medicine.

-The Transfer Exam is a 2-part exam used to evaluate whether a student has the knowledge and skill to be successful as a PhD candidate.
+The Transfer Exam is a 2-part exam used to evaluate an MSc student’s depth of knowledge and research skill, and therefore suitability for the PhD program.

-The exam consists of both a written component (a thesis proposal) and an oral examination.
+The exam consists of both a written component (a research proposal) and an oral examination.

 If an MSc student fails one of the components of the Transfer Exam, the MSc student will be asked to complete an MSc degree.

 If successful, the transfer exam will be accepted in lieu of the PhD comprehensive examination.